GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 layout: post
 title: Migrate to Reporting API v1
 subhead: |
   A new version of the Reporting API is available.
-It's simpler, more private, and more likely to be supported across browsers.
+It's more private and more likely to be supported across browsers.
 authors:
   - maudn
-date: 2021-06-14
+date: 2021-09-22
-updated: 2021-06-14
+updated: 2021-09-22
 description: |
   A new version of the Reporting API is available.
-It's simpler, more private, and more likely to be supported across browsers.
+It's more private and more likely to be supported across browsers.
 This post goes over how to migrate to the new version of the Reporting API.
 hero: image/O2RNUyVSLubjvENAT3e7JSdqSOx1/PYEe5UP3bVYzPMXdQc0X.jpg
 alt: |
   A person and their refection on wet sand, symbolizing the migration from the legacy to the new Reporting API.